 There is a reason why so many countries are modeling their entrepreneurial ecosystems after Chile’s.
-With serious investments in technology and innovation, the Chilean government has spurred some amazing opportunities for technology startups to launch and grow in the country.
+With serious investments in tech and innovation, the Chilean government has spurred some amazing opportunities for tech startups to launch and grow in the country.

 Here are ten facts you need to know about Chile’s technology scene, also known as “Chilecon Valley.”